visionular/aurora-sdk-go/README.md

 ![img.png](img.png)

-Official Aurora API wrapper for golang projects, supporting both AuroraLive and AuroraCloud.
+Official Aurora API wrapper for golang projects, supporting both AuroraCloud Live and AuroraCloud.

-[AuroraLive](https://docs.visionular.com/auroralive/api/#putmetadata) is a managed live streaming solution that provides high-definition and uninterrupted live video services that are quick and easy to set up, with low latency and supports a high number of concurrent viewers.
+[AuroraCloud Live](https://docs.visionular.com/auroralive) is a managed live streaming solution that provides high-definition and uninterrupted live video services that are quick and easy to set up, with low latency and supports a high number of concurrent viewers.

-[AuroraCloud](https://docs.visionular.com/auroracloud) is an audio and video media processing service based on the intelligent encoding and artificial intelligence content adaptive video processing technology of Visionular.
+[AuroraCloud VOD](https://docs.visionular.com/auroracloud) is an audio and video media processing service based on the intelligent encoding and artificial intelligence content adaptive video processing technology of Visionular.
 AuroraCloud provides a scalable, reliable, easy-to-use and maintenance-free cloud service for transcoding media files.

 ## Installation